Ontotext-AD/terraform-azure-graphdb/README.md

 virtual_network_name = "existing_vnet"
 ```

-**Deploying without Application Gateway**
+**Deploying with external Application Gateway**

-You can deploy GraphDB without creating Application Gateway in order to use your own.
-To do that there are some steps to do:
+You can deploy GraphDB without creating a new Application Gateway, allowing you to use your existing one.
+To do this, follow these steps:

 _Prerequisites:_
-Resource Group: A resource group should already be created.
+• Resource Group: A resource group should already be created.
-Virtual Network: A Virtual Network (VNet) should be set up and ready.
+• Virtual Network: A Virtual Network (VNet) should be set up and ready.
-Application Gateway: Ensure your Application Gateway is deployed and fully operational.
+• Application Gateway: Ensure your Application Gateway is deployed and fully operational.

 _Example Configuration:_
 ```hcl